 Zhang Wan: What changes have occurred on the grasslands?

 Tsering Dondrub: In 1982, livestock was contracted, and in the early 1990s, after the grasslands were contracted, wild animals suddenly disappeared.
 In my childhood, there were herds of antelope, but now they are basically gone.
 At that time, there were bears, deer, cranes, and yellow sheep on the grasslands, but after 2010, those became animals of memory.
 There are still a few vultures.
 Wild rabbits and foxes still exist.
-Not to mention otters; even fish in the river are rare.
+Not to mention otters; even fish in the river are rarely seen.
 The river's flow has decreased, and smaller rivers have dried up.
 Wetlands have disappeared.
 The grasslands have seriously degraded.

 Tsering Dondrub was born in October 1961 in Henan County, Qinghai.
-From the age of 7 or 8 to 13, he herded at home, and from 13 to 21, he attended school.
+From the age of 7 or 8 to 13, he herded livestock at home, and from 13 to 21, he attended school.
 He has worked as a middle school teacher, judicial document writer, and historian.
 In 2013, he retired early to focus on literary creation.
 Since 1982, he has published over two million words of Tibetan and Chinese novels.
 Some of his novels have been translated into English, French, German, Japanese, Swedish, Dutch, Hungarian, and both old and new Mongolian, and have been included in textbooks for universities in Tibetan and Mongolian regions as well as some overseas universities.
 He has won numerous domestic and international literary awards.

 ཚེ་རིང་དོན་གྲུབ་ནི1961ལོའི་ཟླ་བཅུ་བར་མཚོ་སྔོན་རྨ་ལྷོ་སོག་རྫོང་དུ་སྐྱེས། རང་ལོ་བདུན་བརྒྱད་ནས་བཅུ་གསུམ་བར་གནག་རྫི་བྱས། རང་ལོ་བཅུ་གསུམ་ནས་ཉེར་གཅིག་བར་སློབ་གྲྲིམས། སློབ་འབྲིང་དགེ་རྒན་དང་སྲིད་གཞུང་ལས་བྱེད། དེབ་ཐེར་སྒྲིག་འབྲི་སོགས་ཀྱི་ལས་ཀ་གཉེར་ཏེ2013ལོར་རྒན་ཡོལ་བྱས་ནས་ཆེད་དུ་གསར་རྩོམ་ལས་ལ་གཞོལ་བཞིན་ཡོད། 1983ལོ་ནས་ད་བར་དུ་བོད་རྒྱ་ཡིག་རིགས་གཉིས་ཀྱི་ལམ་ནས་བརྩམས་སྒྲུང་ཡིག་འབྲུ་ས་ཡ་གཉིས་ལྷག་སྤེལ། བརྩམས་ཆོས་ཁག་ཅིག་དབྱིན་ཇི། ཧྥ་རན་སི། འཇར་མན། འཇར་པན། སི་ཝེས་དན། ཧོ་ལན། ཧང་གྷ་རི། སོག་ཡིག་གསར་རྩོམ་སོགས་ཡིག་རིགས་དུ་མར་བསྒྱུར་ཡོད་པ་དང་བོད་སོག་སློབ་གྲྲིང་ཆེ་འབྲིང་དང་ནུབ་གླིང་གི་སློབ་ཆེན་ཁག་ཅིག་གི་བསླབ་དེབ་ཏུའང་བདམས་ཡོད་ལ། རྒྱལ་ཁབ་ཕྱི་ནང་གི་རྩོམ་རིག་བྱ་དགའ་ཐེངས་མང་ཐོབ་མྱོང་།